cferdinandi/gmt-add-ids-to-header-tags/README.md

 # Add IDs to Header Tags Plus
-Adds an ID to each header tag in your WordPress posts.
+Add an `id` attribute to header tags in your WordPress posts.
 You can optionally also include a link with markup.
 It's forked from [Add IDs to Header Tags by George Stephanis](http://wordpress.org/plugins/add-ids-to-header-tags/).

 [Download Add IDs to Header Tags Plus](https://github.com/cferdinandi/add-ids-to-header-tags-plus/archive/master.zip)